curious-toad/demort-shop/_products/tigers.md

 description_markdown: >-
   Made to order Giclee art print it is an edition of 25 and signed.
 All artwork is original and created by myself.
-The colours are mostly pantone pastels and look delicious in real life!
+The colours are mostly pantone pastels and look delicious in real life\!

   As this print is made to order, shipping can take up to 7 working days.
 dimensions: